 3. Get the necessary tools

-Once you’ve found your online community, do some research into the tools you’ll need to program effectively.
+Once you’ve found your online community, do some research into the tools you’ll need to learn to code online effectively.
 Which code editor does your community recommend?
 Do you need an extra phone to test out your new application?
 Lean heavily on your support network for this, because every programmer has their preference, but there are always essential web development tools shared by all.

 4. Make a schedule and stick to it!

 The downside of being able to learning to code online at your own pace is that it is also very easy to procrastinate.
 When I first started learning, I often found myself pushing off my learning time and doing something else instead.
 I found that the best thing to counteract this is to create a well thought-out and defined schedule.

 Start by finding a routine that works best for you.
 We all learn differently and at different times.
 There are times during the day that lend themselves more towards learning, creative processes or concentrated problem solving.
 I found that I can more effectively concentrate on learning new things in the morning, but I can write articles more effectively at night.
 To each their own, find what works best for you.

-Also try to find the best place for you to learn.
+Also try to find the best place for you to learn to code online.
 Is it in a coffee shop on your laptop?
 In your home office?
 At the kitchen table?
 Find a place where distractions are at a minimum and where you can’t easily find yourself doing something else.
 I found that working on my laptop in my home office was infinitely better than working on my gaming PC in the living room!

 Once you’ve found the perfect time and place, schedule it.
 Think about a realistic amount of time for your learning sessions and how often per week you want to schedule them.
 For example, I found that 3 times a week while working, was all I could take, otherwise I’d start burning out and putting off studying.